vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

     print(user.name, user.age)
 ```

  Seems pretty harmless, right?
-Well, it is if your Queryset/List is pretty small and those objects are small.
-But what if you have more than a couple of hundred thousand records in that table and what all_users is a pretty big list.
-Does it still makes sense to use this, or do we need a better technique to deal with this?
+Nope, it is only true if your list is pretty small.

-Well, indeed, there is a much better way to deal with this.
+What if you have more than a couple of hundred thousand records in that table.
+Does it still makes sense to use this, or do we need a better technique?

-Here is a snippet I reuse across all my projects:
+Here is a snippet I use across all my projects:

 ```python
 from __future__ import annotations